hsghori/CS-Notes/artificial_intelligence_notes.md

 	  $P$. $$h(N) \leq c(N \to P) + h(P)$$
 	- Consistency is stronger than admissibility - that is, a consistent heuristic is admissible.
-	- The graph search implimentation A* search is complete with a consistent heuristic.
+	- The graph search implementation A* search is complete with a consistent heuristic.

 ### Constraint Satisfaction Problem (CSP)
 - Identification problem: the goal itself is important as opposed tot he path.
 - Constraint Satisfaction Problem: A subset of search problems.
 Come up with some variable assignment that satisfies a set of constraints.
-	- A state is defined by varilables $X_i$ with values froma a domain $D$.
+	- A state is defined by variables $X_i$ with values froma a domain $D$.
 	- The goal test is a set of constraints specifying allowable combinatiosn of values for subsets of variables.
 - Constraint Satisfaction Problem is a simple example of aformal representation language.
 Allows useful general purpose algorithms with more power than standard search algorithms.
-- Example: Color a map of australia such that each state is a different color.
+- Example: Color a map of Australia such that each state is a different color.
 	- Variables: WA, NT, Q, NSW, V, SA, T (states)
 	- Domains: (red, green, blue)
 	- Constraints: